commanderx16/x16-docs/X16 Reference - 02 - Editor.md

 ### Keyboard Layouts

 The editor supports multiple keyboard layouts.

+#### ROM Keyboard Layouts

-The default is the US layout ("EN-US").
-Pressing the `F9` key cycles through the available keyboard layouts, in the following order:
+After boot, the US layout ("EN-US") is active.
+Pressing the `F9` key cycles through the keyboard layouts stored in ROM, in the following order:

 * EN-US
 * EN-GB